jlelong/LaTeX-Workshop-wiki/Snippets.md

 ## Inserting Greek letters

-Greek Letters can be inserted using the LaTeX command, which will autocomplete or using `@` + letter
+Greek letters can be inserted using the following commands (`@` + the Roman letter).
+The prefix `@` is set by the configuration variable `latex-workshop.intellisense.snippets.trigger.latex` and can be replaced by any other non-alphabetical character.
+Setting `latex-workshop.intellisense.snippets.trigger.latex` to the empty string deactivates these snippets.
+Note that from an implementation point of view, these snippets are actually provided as intellisense completion.

 | Prefix | Letter        |
 | ------ | ------------- |